fkretlow/aoc-23/README.md

-# Advent of Code 2023
+# Advent of Code

-Solutions for the [Advent of Code 2023](https://adventofcode.com/2023) in Clojure.
+Solutions for the [Advent of Code](https://adventofcode.com) in Clojure.